Go to Jordan's main page,

 folk lithograph

 The folk woodblock print at right, from Wéi County 潍县 in Shāndōng 山东 province (reproduced from Szeto & Garrett: 34) shows the eight in attendance upon her majesty with her peach garden in the background.
-The inscriptions reads simply: Peaches of Immortality Festival (Pántáo Dàhuì 蟠桃大会).
+The inscription reads simply: Peaches of Immortality Festival (Pántáo Dàhuì 蟠桃大会).
 The immortals are (top row, right to left) Lǚ Dòngbīn 吕洞宾, Lán Cǎihé 蓝采和, Zhōnglí Quán 种离权, Hán Xiāngzǐ 韩湘子; (bottom row, right to left) Zhāng Guǒ Lǎo 张果老, Hé Xiāngū 何仙姑, Lǐ Tiěguǎi 李铁拐, CÁO Guójiù 曹国舅.
-Beneath the queen are the god of longevity (high foreheadhead) beside a monkey holding a tray of peaches.
+Beneath the queen are the god of longevity (high forehead) beside a monkey holding a tray of peaches.
 The deer and phoenix are each associated with longevity, and here each bears a longevity mushroom.
 The queen‘s female attendants carry fans and wear hair ornaments in the form of phoenixes, in this case symbolizing the queen (as opposed to dragons to represent a king).

 Religion